 - No chest heart rate provision

 The Schwinn 230 is the little brother of our top performer, the Schwinn 270.
+We’ve done a complete Schwinn 230 review in the past, but here are the specs.
 It has fewer programs built-in (22 compared with 29) and resistance levels (20 compared with 25) but the actual engine of the machines are very similar.
 The flywheel is slightly lighter but still provides you with an excellent level of pedaling performance and fluidity.

 Unlike the 270, there is no chest strap heart rate provision on this bike, so you will have to rely on the hand-held pulse sensors.
 It does offer USB data transfer to the Schwinn Connect App, allowing you to keep all of your training information.